ismaelyws/themely/README.md

 ## Live Demo

-I've set up a tiny cloud server with a cPanel license for you to try and test the plugin.
+We've set up a tiny cloud server with a cPanel license for you to try and test the plugin.

 URL: https://li2000-228.members.linode.com/cpanel